-Matt has performed research at UTS for 15 years and was instrumental in the establishment of the advanced characterization capabilities available in the vacuum lab.
-He is interested in complex physical systems and their electromagnetic capabilities, and enjoys all aspects of research including simulation, design, construction, and testing.
+Matt is interested in complex physical systems and their electromagnetic capabilities, and enjoys all aspects of research including simulation, design, construction, and testing.
 He works in small teams on projects combining diverse areas of science and engineering, and has mentored research students who work in many different sectors and countries.